However, there is one thing you must understand — being compliant does not mean you’re secure.

 Basel III and IT controls

-However, Basel III does state that banks operating with inadequate IT controls should have greater risk capital reserves as compensation.
+However, Basel III does state banks operating with inadequate IT controls should have greater risk capital reserves as compensation.

 - Improper disclosure of information